-PRO TIP: Regardless of if you’re a humble baker or a factory owner pumping out ready-made microwavable meals, handling your raw materials is extremely important.
-That’s why it's crucial to learn how to calculate raw materials to not let your inventory get out of control.
+Regardless of whether you’re a humble baker or a factory owner pumping out ready-made microwavable meals, handling your raw materials is extremely important.
+That’s why it’s crucial to learn how to calculate raw materials so as not to let your food inventory get out of control.

 So, without further ado, let’s delve into this rich industry and look into the tools and tips you can use to help you with your food production.

 Food production encompasses all businesses that are involved in the preparation of foodstuffs by converting raw materials into ready-made food products for use by consumers in their homes or for other food processing businesses.